Area denial weapon: Anti-infantry

-Simple rows or clusters of sharpened sticks (nowadays also known as punji sticks), and the use of small caltrops have been a feature of anti-infantry warfare since antiquity.
+Simple rows or clusters of sharpened sticks (nowadays also known as punji sticks), and small caltrops have been used in anti-infantry warfare since antiquity.
 However, due to the difficulty of mass-producing them in the pre-modern age, they were rarely used except in the defense of limited areas or chokepoints, especially during sieges, where they were used to help seal breaches.
 Increasing ease of production still did not prevent these methods from slowly falling out of favor from the late Middle Ages onward.

 Caltrops are still sometimes used in modern conflicts, such as during the Korean War, where Chinese troops, often wearing only light shoes, were particularly vulnerable.
 In modern times, special caltrops are also sometimes used against wheeled vehicles with pneumatic tires.
 Some South American urban guerrillas such as the Tupamaros and Montoneros, who called them "miguelitos," have used caltrops to avoid pursuit after ambushes.

 Modern methods

 Explosives

 The most common area denial weapons are land mines of various types, planted by hand or dispersed by artillery.
 Some modern prototypes experiment with automatic guns or artillery-delivered ammunitions that are fired only after remote sensing detects enemies.

 Booby traps or improvised explosive devices in sufficient concentration also qualify as area denial weapons, though they are much easier to clear and usually pose less long-term danger.
 Temporary area denial can be achieved on a tactical level by artillery barrage.

 During an armed conflict there are several methods of countering land mines.
 These include using armored vehicles to negate the effects of anti-personnel land mines.
 Land mines can also be cleared either by hand, or by using specialised equipment such as tanks equipped with flails.
-Explosives can also be used to clear mine fields, either by artillery bombardment, or with specialised charges such as Bangalore torpedoes, the Antipersonnel Obstacle Breaching System and the Python Minefield Breaching System.
+Explosives can also be used to clear mine fields, either by artillery bombardment, or with specialised charges such as Bangalore torpedoes, the anti-personnel obstacle breaching system and the Python minefield breaching system.

 156 states are parties to the Ottawa Treaty under which they have agreed not to use, stockpile, produce or transfer anti-personnel mines.